Rich-Harris/Points/README.md

 Usage
 -----

 Include `Points.js` somewhere on your page.
+Add a CSS `touch-action` property of `none` to elements you want to receive pointer events (not actually necessary &ndash; see the section on `touch-action` below &ndash; but recommended).
 That's it.

 What's wrong with the existing polyfills?